Man’s Best Friend:

 Between the two of them, it’s no wonder the street blew up!
 Peter may even have even had a good idea what Sirius was going to throw too.
 They’d been allies for years, and he knew Sirius’s taste in aggressive magic.
 He may have taken some kind of specific protective precautions, and at least would have tried to be sure that his own curse was going to be something Sirius would have thought that he was responsible for.
 What else is the point of faking your own death?

-By the time we caught up to him in the Shrieking Shack, Sirius had had a year to figure it out, and the knowledge that Peter survived.
+By the time we caught up to him in the Shrieking Shack, Sirius had had a year to figure this out, and the knowledge that Peter had survived.
 But he really hadn’t realized that Peter was alive until he saw his picture, with the Weasleys, in the Prophet, the summer before.

 And in any case; I suspect that quite a bit of the 12 years spent in Azkaban was mentally spent back in his parents’ house.
 He has few happy memories of that house.
 And by the opening of OotP, he is trapped in it.